liogiu2/EM-Glue/README.md

-# EPEM
+# EM-Glue
- Evaluation Platform for Experience Managers
+Platform for the interconnection between experience managers and environments.

+#README Work in progress